 Specimen acquired from R.A.
 Langheinrich Meteorites

 The formation of halite on its original parent body might have occurred through aqueous alteration processes, initiated by aqueous fluid production through the dehydration of existing phyllosilicates in impact-heating events.
-Unlike the sylvite-containing halite crystals found in Monahans (1998), the high purity of the NaCl brine in Zag suggests an origin through the evaporation and concentration of asteroidal impact-accumulated ices at a depth of a few km.
+Unlike the sylvite-containing halite crystals found in Monahans (1998), the high purity of the NaCl brine in Zag could indicate an origin through the evaporation and concentration of asteroidal impact-accumulated ices at a depth of a few km.
 As the halide brine became supersaturated, precipitation of halite occurred along with trapping of fluid inclusions at temperatures of <70°C; secondary fluid inclusions were trapped along fractures (Busfield et al., 2004).
-Subsequent impact gardening mixed the halite, H56 clasts, and H34 matrix material, and these components were emplaced together near the surface.
+Subsequent impact gardening mixed the exogenous halite, H56 clasts, and H34 matrix material, and these components were emplaced together near the surface.

-An alternative scenario for the production of halite was proposed by Jones et al. (2011).
+Another scenario for the production of halite was proposed by Jones et al. (2011).
 They suggest that increased heating at depth (i.e., involving the petrologic type 6 horizon) caused degassing and the production of a halogen-rich, water-poor fluid.
 Next, this fluid reacted with merrillite to form F,Cl-bearing apatite, which ultimately led to the consolidation of F in apatite and the enrichment of Cl in the fluid.
-As the Cl-rich fluid ascended into the horizon consisting of petrologic type 4 material, it infiltrated merrillite, forming Cl-rich apatite which was subsequently enriched in Na.
+As the Cl-rich fluid ascended into the horizon consisting of petrologic type 4 material, it infiltrated merrillite forming Cl-rich apatite which subsequently became enriched in Na.
 Thereafter, the fluid precipitated halite at the H4 horizon.
 The halite was formed after the silicates underwent thermal metamorphism but before brecciation of the matrix in the outer regolith 4.25 b.y. ago.

 The halite crystals in Zag (see photo below) attained their blue-to-purple coloration through cosmic-ray-induced electron trapping in Cl ions.
 Recent efforts to date these crystals in Zag have utilized radioisotope chronometry employing 129Xe data obtained from the halite.
 This isotope is produced by the decay of 129I (half-life = 16 m.y.) which was only present in the early Solar System.
-From the fixed rate of decay of 129I into 129Xe, and the proportions of each isotope present in the halite, the age of the halite was calculated relative to other isotopic dating systems.
+From the fixed rate of decay of 129I into 129Xe and the proportions of each isotope present in the halite, the age of the halite was calculated relative to other isotopic dating systems.
 An ancient age in the range of 4.5614.559 b.y. was found, providing evidence that water was available on some asteroids only ~2 m.y. after the birth of the Solar System.
 Radioisotope studies also indicate that the IXe system was reset ~4.546 b.y. ago, likely by shock or aqueous alteration processes in an impact event that followed the deposition of halite (Ebisawa and Nagao, 2005).

 Zag consists of four lithologies, representing types H4 through H6, that are present in the following approximate modal abundances: 65% light-colored, chondrule-bearing, angular clasts (S24); 25% gray-colored, chondrule-bearing, clastic matrix (S23); 10% dark-colored, chondrule-bearing, angular clasts (S4); and <1% impact-melt-rock clasts.
 If any original H3 material is still present, it is rare.
 Most lithologies exhibit various degrees of silicate darkening, produced from curvilinear blebs and veinlets of impact-mobilized FeNi-metal, troilite, and chromite within and around the silicates.
 The dark-blue halite crystals have been found only within the clastic matrix, which is also the site of solar noble gas concentrations.
 Many Zag fragments display slickensides, produced by the shearing motion of adjacent fault faces.
 This shearing motion is lubricated through the accumulation of very fine particles, resulting in a smooth polished surface.
 Consistent with the fact that Zag is a recent witnessed fall, it has a weathering grade of W0/1.

-The average CRE age of Zag, based on 3He, 21Ne, and 38Ar, is calculated to be 5.1 (±0.5) m.y., close to the peak of the latest of the three breakup events determined for H chondrites (Eugster et al., 2007).
+The average CRE age of Zag based on 3He, 21Ne, and 38Ar is calculated to be 5.1 (±0.5) m.y., close to the peak of the latest of the three breakup events determined for H chondrites (Eugster et al., 2007).
 It has been estimated that 6 Hebe could contribute ~10% of the meteorite flux to Earth and that it may be the source of one of the major ordinary chondrite groups.
 Models show that by mixing a component of 40% FeNi-metal with 60% H5 chondrite, an exact match to the spectra of 6 Hebe is produced.
 The IIE irons could then be created through impact melting on the metal-rich H chondrite parent body to produce melt sheets or pods near the surface.
 Read more about the formation of IIE irons on the Miles page.

 Be that as it may, hydrocode models reveal inconsistencies between expected and observed CRE ages based on the scenario of direct injection into resonances.
 The steady delivery of H chondrite material from 6 Hebe to Earth also remains unexplained.
-Current studies by Rubin and Bottke (2009) have led to the conclusion that family-forming events resulting in large meteoroid reservoirs having homogenous compositions, and which are located near dynamical resonances such as the Jupiter 3:1 mean motion resonance, are a more likely source of the most prevalent falls including the H chondrites.
+Current studies by Rubin and Bottke (2009) have led to the conclusion that family-forming events resulting in large meteoroid reservoirs having homogeneous compositions, and which are located near dynamical resonances such as the Jupiter 3:1 mean motion resonance, are a more likely source of the most prevalent falls including the H chondrites.
 See further details on the NWA 2898 page.
 The specimen of Zag shown above is a 1.0 g fragment displaying signs of brecciation.